How to test Wireless Point to Point speed without internet

 See the total downloading speed used by all files using FTP clients.

 It is a free bandwidth testing tool netpersec.
-You can download it to monitor total bandwidth used by wifi as well as Ethernet in your PC/laptop.
+You can download it to monitor the total bandwidth used by wifi as well as Ethernet in your PC/laptop.

 - How to upgrade WiFi router with OpenWRT Firmware